-Here’s how to make our terrifically easy Madras Chicken Curry recipe:
+Here’s how to make our terrifically easy Madras-style Chicken Curry Recipe:

 1. First, set a large dutch oven (or saucepot) over low heat.
 Add the ghee or oil, chopped red onion, cilantro, minced garlic, and grated ginger.
-Sauté for several minutes until the onions are very soft, stirring occasionally.
+Sauté in the pan for several minutes until the onions are very soft, stirring occasionally.

 2. Then, add the Madras curry powder, garam masala, salt, and Kashmiri chili powder.
 Stir and sauté another few minutes until fragrant.

-3. Raise the heat to medium, and stir in the tomatoes and coconut milk.
+3. Raise the heat to medium heat, and stir in the tomatoes and coconut milk.
 Simmer for about 10 minutes.

 4. Next, stir the chopped chicken pieces into the sauce.
 Cover and simmer for 15-20 minutes, stirring occasionally.

 5. Lastly, add a sprinkle of fresh chopped cilantro to finish the dish.
-Stir in the lemon juice just before serving.
+Stir the lemon juice into the curry just before serving.

 Can I Make This a Vegetarian or Vegan Curry?

-Because of the coconut milk, I do not recommending freezing leftovers.
+Because of the coconut milk, I do not recommend freezing leftovers.

 Looking for More Delicious Indian-Inspired Recipes?

 - Perfect Instant Pot Butter Chicken Curry

 - Irresistible Red Lentil Curry

 - Roasted Indian Fish and Creamy Curried Cauliflower